Jane Carr (fashion designer)

 Jane Carr, is a British fashion designer specialising in hand-finished accessories for men and women.
 Carr established a reputation through showing at London Fashion Week, Premiere Classe and Tranoi in Paris, as well as Pitti Uomo in Florence.
 She trained at Central St Martins, and graduated in 1999.
-After winning the International Wool Secretariat prize in 2000, she was hired by Donnatella Versace to work as the Head of Prints at Fashion House Versace for 4 years.
+After winning the International Wool Secretariat prize in 2000, she was hired by Donatella Versace to work as the Head of Prints at Fashion House Versace for 4 years.
 She then consulted for Balenciaga and Jil Sander before establishing her own label Jane Carr in 2005.
 Started as a hobby, designing for friends like model Sophie Dahl and Princess Alexandra of Greece, Carr's label soon earned a large following.
 Carr introduced modern, handmade Italian gloves to coordinate with her scarves and create a complete look at Paris Fashion Week in 2010.
 In 2011, Carr launched the men's range Jane Carr Homme.

 Carr's silk scarves and leather gloves are produced by artisans in Northern Italy.
 With a strong focus on artisanal production, her labels continues to support the high craftsmanship of Italian silk and leather production and promote the concept of Made in Italy.